 A harbinger of spring in parts of the country that enjoy mild winters, flowering dogwood trees boast an abundance of pink, white or red flowers long before the first leaves appear in spring.
-Since they grow only 15 to 30 feet tall, there is room for a dogwood tree in almost any landscape.
+Since they grow only 15 to 30 feet (4.6 to 9 m.) tall, there is room for a dogwood tree in almost any landscape.
 They seldom need pruning, but when the need does arise, correct dogwood tree pruning leads to a healthier, more attractive tree.

 When to Trim a Dogwood Tree